 One of the top online course generators, Coursera built its business model by offering exclusive combos of courses (specializations) and letting students get actual rewards for completing courses (signature track courses).
 Additionally, Coursera opened novice B2B courses for business accounts: specialized courses for management, employee training, etc.

 Are you interested in adding gamification to your educational system?
 Or exploring the opportunities on this road?
 Let’s talk about your ideas!

 We have good experience in this domain.
 Our team has already designed and developed several gamification apps for education, including award-winning apps for people with learning difficulties, dementia and Alzheimer's, highly endorsed mobile apps for learning languages and gamified chatbots powered by Oxford University Press.
-Learn more on our work page.
+Learn more about our website development services and our portfolio.